Intellectual property

 Some memories of the unique TRIPS negotiations

 The invitation to contribute to this book was certainly a pleasant surprise.
-The question for me was what I should write about: I had not been one of the negotiators and the chapter on the TRIPS negotiations from the perspective of the GATT Secretariat is dealt with by Adrian Otten who was the Secretary of the TRIPS Negotiating Group.
-Several suggestions were made by my co-authors and upon reflection I decided to contribute with just a short compilation of some memories in respect of a diverse set of aspects whether trade-related or not.
+The question for me was what I should write about: I had not been one of the negotiators and the chapter on the TRIPS negotiations from the perspective of the GATT Secretariat is dealt with by Adrian Otten, who was the Secretary of the TRIPS Negotiating Group.
+Several suggestions were made by my co-authors and, upon reflection, I decided to contribute with just a short com Read More

 Why we managed to succeed in TRIPS

 There have been many books and articles written about the TRIPS Agreement.
 Most go into great detail over the costs and benefits of the various provisions of the Agreement.
-As one of the negotiators of the Agreement I will not attempt to debate such an analysis.
-Rather this chapter will provide brief personal reflections of my experiences during the negotiations which have had a significant impact on the rest of my career as a Canadian diplomat focusing on trade issues.
+As one of the negotiators of the Agreement, I will not attempt to debate such an analysis.
+Rather, this chapter will provide brief, personal reflections of my experiences during the negotiations, which have had a significant impact on the rest of my career as a Canadian diplomat focusi Read More

 The global burden of disease and global health risks